jamesjonesphoenix/X3-Colour-By-Race/README.md

 * [XRM](https://forum.egosoft.com/viewtopic.php?f=94&t=304158) - Yes, I developed this while playing on an LxXRM installation.
 The plugin includes code to handle several XRM specific objects.
 * Litcube's universe - I've never played it, so I'm not sure.
 Try it and let me know!
 * [Military Base Response Revamp](https://forum.egosoft.com/viewtopic.php?t=254599) - Yes, especially if you overwrite MBBR's ship naming script with the included optional script.
 * [Pirate Guild](https://forum.egosoft.com/viewtopic.php?t=244949) - Yes, though station names will be overwritten so I strongly advise the optional included translation files.

+## Ancilliary Stuff
-## Languages
+### Languages

 Currently English only.
 If there's demand for other languages I can probably add them.